 Hans Christian Andersen Christmas Market at Axeltorv

-The Hans Christian Andersen Christmas Market moved from the Kultorvet to a new location at Axeltorv in 2016.
+The Hans Christian Andersen Christmas Market moved to the more convenient Nytorv square just off the Strøget pedestrian street near the Vor Frue Domkirke (cathedral) in 2017.
 It follows the typical Julemarked pattern of stalls selling a variety of food and trinkets.
-At the new location, it might be possible to create a more convivial atmosphere similar to the market at Højbroplads.

 Julemarked Kongens Nytorv in Copenhagen